Quick Comparison: LG Cordzero A9 vs Dyson V15 Detect

 - 12-inch strands: 98%

-Even with long eleven and twelve-inch strands, it got nearly 100%, which bodes well for pet owners, factoring in the torque screw tool’s efficiency.
+Even with long eleven- and twelve-inch strands, it reached nearly 100%, which bodes well for pet owners, given the torque screw tool’s efficiency.

-Surprisingly, LG was excellent, also picking up in the high 90s and 100s in all the experiments.
+Surprisingly, LG was excellent, also reaching the high 90s and 100s across all experiments.

 - 5-inch strands: 99%